Karl-Anthony Towns Opens Up On His Role With The New York Knicks

 "I'm still trying to figure out where I could impact our team and winning the most."

-At his best, Towns can be a very impactful player on both ends of the floor, but if he can't find his role, 2025/26 may end up another disappointing year for the Knicks.
+At his best, Towns can be a very impactful player on both ends of the floor, but if he can't find his role, 2025/26 may end up as another disappointing year for the Knicks.